RiseAI/riseai.github.io-source/content/authors/zerui-zoe-wang/_index.md

   - name: University of Virginia
 education:
   courses:
-    - course: B.S. in Computer Science
+    - course: B.A. in Computer Science & Statistics
       year: 2021
       institution: University of Virginia
 superuser: false